IsaacScript/isaacscript/docs/basic-javascript.md

 Revelations.AddCallback(ModCallbacks.MC_POST_NEW_LEVEL, () => {
   Isaac.DebugString("Arrived on a new floor.");
 });
-// (If this syntax looks confusing,
-// google "JavaScript arrow functions" to start to get familiar with them.
-// But of course, you don't have to use arrow functions if you don't want to.)
 ```

+(If this syntax looks confusing, google "JavaScript arrow functions" in order to get more familiar with them.
+But of course, you don't have to use arrow functions if you don't want to.)

 <br />